Vesta: The Roman Goddess of the Home and the Hearth

 The Vestal Virgins

-Believe it or not, the Vestals were actually trained in an actual college to make sure that no expenses were spared when it came to winning the favour of Vesta.
-And guess what?
+Believe it or not, the Vestals were actually trained in an actual college to make sure that no expenses were spared when it came to winning the favor of Vesta.
 They had to go through the absolute ringer to ensure no vows were broken.
 The Vestals swore to absolute celibacy for 30 years, which had to be reflected in everything they did throughout the day.
 In fact, if they were caught lacking, the Vestals could be tried for “incestum” and be buried alive if found guilty.

 They had to be fully dressed, distinguishing them from the general public.
 The dresses had to be supplied to them by the “rex sacrorum,” the highest rank of Roman priests.
 The Vestals had to live inside the “Atrium Vestae” situated near the temple of Vesta near the Forum Romanum and keep the flame in the temple well-lit at all times.
 In doing so, they developed strict discipline and invoked the much-needed serotonin reservoir of Vesta herself.
-This atrium was supervised by none other than the Pontifex Maximus, the chief boss of all Roman College of Pontiffs priests.
+This atrium was supervised by none other than the Pontifex Maximus, the chief boss of all Roman College of Pontiff’s priests.

 Though there were ranks higher than them, the Vestals were revered by the state.
 Their presence meant the unconditional happiness of Vesta and, subsequently, her blessings over the good people of Rome.
 The Vestals typically lived a relatively happy life due to their service.

-In fact, once their service had ended after 30 years, they were married off in an honourable ceremony to a Roman nobleman.
+In fact, once their service had ended after 30 years, they were married off in an honorable ceremony to a Roman nobleman.
 It was thought that marriage to a retired Vestal would bring luck to their household, as Vesta would be the matron of this reward.

 Vesta, Romulus and Remus

-Vesta, in mythology, remained undercover primarily due to her symbolic nature.
+Vesta, in Roman mythology, remained undercover primarily due to her symbolic nature.
 However, she is mentioned only by name in various tales where she appears as an apparition to save the day.
 Obviously, this was a homage to her matron-esque personality.

-One such tale can be traced back to the mythic source of the Roman empire itself: Romulus and Remus.
+One such tale can be traced back to the mythic source of the Roman Empire itself: Romulus and Remus.
 Plutarch, the famous Greek philosopher, provided a variation of their birth story.
 In his version, a ghostly phallus once appeared in the hearth of King Tarchetius of Alba Longa.

 Tarchetius consulted with an oracle of Tethys, and he was advised that one of his daughters must have intercourse with the phallus.
 Tarchetius didn’t want to take any chances, so he ordered his daughter to shove the phallus inside her and be done with it.